daattali/daattali.github.io/draft-shiny-data-storage.md

 1. collects some information from the user
 2. stores their response, and
-3. shows all previous responses.
+3. shows all previous responses

 Initially the app will only save responses within its R session.
 We will learn later how to modify the app to use each different storage type.